nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Changed direct test imports and patch targets from PyQt6 to PySide6 or `nxdrive.drive.qt.imports`.
 - Changed the shared test event-loop fixture to create a `QApplication`, preventing a prior `QCoreApplication` singleton from aborting later QWidget tests.
 - Configured the shared `QApplication` fixture to use the offscreen platform on display-less Linux runners.
-- Made the shared fixture explicitly shut down only the `QApplication` instance it creates, preventing it from leaking into functional tests that construct the application subclass.
+- Made the shared `QApplication` fixture session-scoped because PySide6 can abort when a process repeatedly creates and shuts down application singletons.
+Functional `Application` method tests use a `QObject` host backed by the shared application instead of constructing a second singleton.
 - Updated synchronous Direct Edit functional tests to request direct signal delivery when no Qt event loop is running.
 - Made QueueManager processor signal setup and teardown idempotent so PySide6 does not warn when shutdown occurs before initialization.
 - Updated folder-loader functional tests to assert direct Python object storage after removing `QVariant` wrappers.